 Plan your search

 Walter Center for Career Achievement offers job search resources, career courses, job fairs, information about internships and full-time jobs, and help with social media networking through professional organizations.
 Get advice about how to write your resume, ask for letters of recommendation from faculty and workplace supervisors, and prepare for job interviews, too.
+As an Environmental Science major, you may also choose to take advantage of services offered through the O’Neill School of Public and Environmental Affairs Career Development Center.

 Explore and enroll in Career Communities to learn more about industries relevant to your interests.
 These offer unique information about each field, including alumni spotlights, opportunities and resources, and in-person events.